-The Bank of England may:
+The Bank of England may: 287

 - (a) transfer all or part of the business of a Banking Group Company to a private sector purchaser or a bridge bank if the conditions in section 81B of the Banking Act are satisfied; - (b) transfer all or part of the business of a Banking Group Company to an asset management vehicle if the conditions in section 81ZBA of the Banking Act are satisfied; and - (c) exercise the resolution instrument powers in accordance with section 12A(2) (Bail-in option) of the Banking Act in respect of the Banking Group Company if the conditions in section 81BA are satisfied.
-234
+234288

-If the Relevant Entity is incorporated in the United Kingdom, the conditions for applying the SRR to the Banking Group Company include that (x) the PRA and the Bank of England (as appropriate) are satisfied that the general conditions in section 7 of the Banking Act are met in respect of the Relevant Entity and (y)(i) the Bank of England is satisfied the exercise of the power is necessary having regard to the public interest in the advancement of one or more of the special resolution objectives; or (ii) if the Treasury has provided financial assistance in respect of the Relevant Entity, the Treasury has recommended the exercise of such powers to protect the public interest and the Bank of England has determined such exercise is appropriate (other than in respect of bail-in as the conditions in (y)(i) will always apply to the exercise of the resolution instrument powers).
-If the Relevant Entity is an EU Institution or
+If the Relevant Entity is incorporated in the United Kingdom, the conditions for applying the SRR to the Banking Group Company include that (x) the PRA and the Bank of England (as appropriate) are satisfied that the general conditions in section 7 of the Banking Act are met in respect of the Relevant Entity and (y)(i) the Bank of England is satisfied the exercise of the power is necessary having regard to the public interest in the advancement of one or more of the special resolution objectives; or (ii) if the Treasury has provided financial assistance in respect of the Relevant Entity, the Treasury has recommended the exercise of such powers to protect the public interest and the Bank of England has determined such exercise is appropriate

-231 Directive 2002/87/EC.
+231284 Directive 2002/87/EC.

-See article 2 of the Banking Group Companies Order for the full definitions.
+232285 See article 2 of the Banking Group Companies Order for the full definitions.